mlochbaum/BQN/help/2-modifierrightoperand.md

 ## `𝔾`: 2-Modifier Right operand

-A variable assigned to the right operand of a 2-modifier block. `𝕘` can be used to access the right operand as a value.
+A variable assigned to the right operand of a 2-modifier block. `𝕘` can be used to access the right operand as a subject.

         5 +{𝕘}3 1